Reading multiplicity in unfoldings from epsilon-neighborhoods of orbits: Uniform asymptotic expansions of the length functions and

-In the sequel we first define three compensators that we use in the uniform expansions in Theorem~B.1.
-We use the name \emph{compensator} for the {elementary} expressions in variable $x$ and parameter $\nu$, i.e. expressions that cannot be further asymptotically {expanded} uniformly for the whole unfolding. \begin{defi} \cite{roussarie} Let $\nu$ and $x$ be small.
+In the sequel we first define three compensators that we use in the uniform expansions in Proposition~\ref{prop:pm}.
+We use the name \emph{compensator} for {elementary} expressions in variable $x$ and parameter $\nu$, i.e. expressions that cannot be further asymptotically {expanded} uniformly in $\nu$. \begin{defi} \cite{roussarie} Let $\nu$ and $x$ be small.
 The function

 is called the \emph{\' Ecalle-Roussarie compensator}. \end{defi} Note that, pointwise, $\omega(x,\nu)\to-\log x$, as $\nu \to 0$.
 The convergence becomes uniform in $x$, if we multiply by $x^\delta$, $\delta>0$.